nathan108642/controlled_assessment/controlled_assement/Report1.md

 ##Task 1

-In this programme i have made a curency converter thats changes the money you type in to a different currency.the dsign of my programme was to try and make code that acts like a currency converter but try and make as short as i could.the code needed to convert money from euro, yen, pounds and dollars.the user need a code that works and is easy to use.
+In this programme i have made a curency converter thats changes the money you type in to a different currency.the design of my programme was to try and make code that acts like a currency converter but try and make as short as i could to fit the users needs.The code needed to convert money from euro, yen, pounds and dollars.This code works and is easy for the user to navigate around the code.

 ###Design